ealmonte32/checkVT/README.md

 # checkVT
-checkVT (check Virus Total) for sending URLs directly to be checked against all engines.
+checkVT (check Virus Total), program for sending URLs directly to be checked against all engines.